-Composition of the major committees as follows:
+The composition of the major committees are briefly described below:

 The Board of Directors - Generally meets four times a year.
-It is made up of ten members (the "Directors"), including the Chairman and the Managing Director.
-The Chairman is required to be a non-executive director and the Managing Director is selected from among the Directors appointed by HSBC Holding BV.
-Six of the Directors represent SABB's Saudi shareholders and are elected via accumulative voting every three years.
-SABB's by-laws provide that the other four Directors are to be appointed by HSBC Holding BV.
+It is made up of eleven members (the "Directors"), including the Chairman and the Managing Director.
+The Chairman is required to be a non-executive director and shall be Saudi National, and the Managing Director is selected from among the Directors appointed by HSBC Holding BV.
+According to SABB's by-laws eight (8) of whom shall be appointed by the Ordinary General Meeting for three year terms by way of election pursuant to the accumulative voting method (the "Elected Directors"), and three (3) of whom shall be appointed by the shareholder HSBC Holdings B.V. (the "Appointed Directors"), after having obtained confirmation of no objection from SAMA before any appointment.
+All Directors may be reappointed for new terms.
 The Board of Directors maintains control over SABB and monitors the executive management of SABB.

-The Board Risk Committee - The committee is assigned to oversee and advise the Board on all high-level risk related matters, and to provide strategic direction for Risk across SABB, including setting the risk vision, deciding priorities and overseeing the execution of major transformational risk initiatives.
+The Board Risk Committee (BRC) - The committee is assigned to oversee and advise the Board on all high-level risk related matters, and to provide strategic direction for Risk across SABB, including setting the risk vision, deciding priorities and overseeing the execution of major transformational risk initiatives.
 It consists of three to five members, whom should be Non-Executive Directors.
 The Committee meets on a quarterly basis, and is chaired by one of the non-executive directors whom will be appointed by SABB Board of Directors.
 The Board Risk Committee is a Board committee and reports directly to the Board.